lttng/lttng-docs/contents/preface.md

-Readers who do not have a programming background may wish to skip everything related to instrumentation, which requires, most of the time, some C language skills.
+Readers who do not have a programming background may wish to skip everything related to instrumentation, which requires, most of the time, some programming language skills.

 <div class="tip">
 <p><span class="t">Note to readers:</span>This is an <strong>open